kevicha5928/MyCardGame/README.md

    Ace = 14
 3. players will not remove cards from their hands
 4. if two players get the same score, its a tie
+5. if a new game is started from an existing game instance. players will discard their previous hand